 A toothache is not something that has one direct cause – it could be the result of many things.
 Read the list below to discover what might be the source of your pain.

-An abscessed tooth is generally the result of a different oral health issue (e.g. a cavity) left untreated.
+An abscessed tooth (or infected tooth) is generally the result of a different oral health issue (e.g. a cavity) left untreated.
 The tooth can become infected and begin to cause severe pain and swelling.
 This is a serious medical condition that should not be ignored.
 Talk to your dentist or doctor immediately to solve the problem.